 The Tableau Platform enables users to drive change in their organizations by leveraging the power of human visual perception to help people understand data.
 Once a Tableau user reaches understanding and insights and is ready to communicate to a broad audience, they can publish the resulting visualizations to either Tableau Server, Tableau Online, or Tableau Public.
-Below is an example of a Tableau 2019.1 workbook that is published to Tableau Public and embedded in this web page.
+Below are examples of Tableau workbooks that are published to Tableau Public and embedded in this web page.

-Equal Entry visitors that are new to Tableau can read using SAT Performance of Admitted Students to learn more about this dashboard.
+Equal Entry visitors that are new to Tableau can read Using Equal Entry’s Tableau Accessibility Demo & Test Dashboards to learn more about these dashboards.

-Equal Entry created using a Tableau Dashboard as reusable content for Tableau authors to aid their documentation of Tableau’s native keyboard support and other accessibility related tips and tricks.
+Equal Entry created using Tableau Dashboards as reusable content for Tableau authors to aid their documentation of Tableau’s native keyboard support and other accessibility related tips and tricks.

-Take a look, play around, and check out what Kyle Gupton from Tableau has to say about working with Equal Entry.
+Take a look, play around, and check out what Kelly Gupton from Tableau has to say about working with Equal Entry.